-Esoreflex and the workflows can be installed in different ways: via package repositories, via the install_esoreflex script or manually installing the software tar files.
+Esoreflex and the workflows can be installed in different ways: via package repositories, via the install\esoreflex script or manually installing the software tar files.

 The recommended way is to use the package repositories if your operating system is supported.
-The macports repositories support macOS 10.11 to 10.14, while the rpm/yum repositories support Fedora 28 to 31, CentOS 7, Scientific Linux 7.
-For any other operating system it is recommended to use the install_esoreflex script.
+The pipelines and Reflex can be installed from the ESO macports repositories that support macOS platforms, the and the rpm/yum repositories that support Fedora and CentOS platforms.
+For any other operating system it is recommended to use the install\esoreflex script.

 The installation from package repository requires administrative privileges (typically granted via sudo), as it installs files in system-wide directories under the control of the package manager.
-If you want a local installation, or you do not have sudo privileges, or if you want to manage different installations on different directories, then use the install_esoreflex script.
+If you want a local installation, or you do not have sudo privileges, or if you want to manage different installations on different directories, then use the install\esoreflex script.
 Note that the script installation requires that your system fulfill several software prerequisites, which might also need sudo privileges.

-Reflex 2.10 needs java JDK 11 to be installed.
+Reflex 2.11.x needs java JDK 11 to be installed.